donqustix/emunes/README.md

 make
 ```

 Now, you are ready to use the emulator.
-Put 'emunes --help' in your terminal.

-Use 'emunes --server rom port' to create a server, where 'rom' is a file path.
-Use 'emunes --client ip port' to connect to a server.
+Use 'emunes filepath' to load a game.
-Use 'emunes --help' to print the information above.

 \*Source code contains **noexcept** keyword.